walac/walac.github.io/_posts/2020-12-22-tizen-nui-vsix.md

 maintained anymore, the library is pretty complete.
 Our initial idea was to make the window show the result integrated with Visual Studio, but as NUI creates its own Window and message loop, we had to take another approach.
-The basic architecture is as follows: when the user click in the menu to show the preview, we start a thread in which we create the NUI Window and run the message loop.
+The basic architecture is as follows: when the user clicks on the menu to show the preview, we start a thread in which we create the NUI Window and run the message loop.
 We also start a timer that periodically polls the active document; if it is a XAML file and we can parse it successfully, we update the UI.

-One particular detail is that Visual Studio is a 32 bits executable, so all the [DALi](https://docs.tizen.org/application/native/guides/ui/dali/) libraries and their dependencies must be compiled in 32 bits.
-As `DALi` is contantly evolving, we created a branch in our own fork to make sure we can keep the plugin development without being surprised by bugs introduced by new commits.
+One particular detail is that Visual Studio is a 32-bit executable, so all the [DALi](https://docs.tizen.org/application/native/guides/ui/dali/) libraries and their dependencies must be compiled in 32-bit.
+As `DALi` is constantly evolving, we created a branch in our own fork to make sure we can keep the plugin development without being surprised by bugs introduced by new commits.

-# Building DALi for 32 bits Windows
+# Building DALi for 32-bit Windows

-First, you have to make sure all [vcpkg](https://github.com/Microsoft/vcpkg) dependencies are installed with their 32 bits variant.
+First, you have to make sure all [vcpkg](https://github.com/Microsoft/vcpkg) dependencies are installed with their 32-bit variant.
 That's the default in vcpkg last time I checked, but you can also add the `:x86-windows` suffix for each package name.